General Liability Insurance for Contractors: Coverage & Cost

 - Payroll or gross receipts — the rating basis that scales the premium with business size

-- State and territory — a Texas filing showed territory factors developed from ZIP-code-level variables
+- State and territory — some carriers use ZIP-code-level variables in territory rating

 - Limits and deductibles — higher limits cost more; higher deductibles reduce premium